Modern paganism: Racism and nationalism

-American neo-Nazi William Luther Pierce, the founder of the neo-Nazi organization National Alliance, whose ideas stimulated neo-Nazi terrorism, also created the Cosmotheistic Community Church in 1978.
+American neo-Nazi William Luther Pierce, the founder of the National Alliance, whose ideas stimulated neo-Nazi terrorism, also created the Cosmotheistic Community Church in 1978.
 He considered the teaching he created within the framework of this church to be pantheism and leaned towards the "Panaryan" Nordic cults.
 These cults emphasized the idea of a unique closeness of "white people" with nature and the natural "spiritual essence", which was influenced by the ideas of Savitri Devi.
 According to the doctrine, each race has its predestined role: "whites" are predisposed to strive for God, blacks strive for laziness, and Jews strive for corruption.

 In 1985, Pierce purchased a large piece of land at Mill Point in West Virginia, fenced it in with barbed wire, and began selling books on Western culture and Western "pagan traditions" there.
 He aimed to save the "white race" away from the federal government.
 In part, he also drew on British Israelism and the racist religion of Identity Christianity.
 The "National Alliance" met regularly to discuss the ideas of "cosmotheism".
 Pierce dismissed Christianity as "one of the chief mental illnesses of our people" through which "Jewish influence" spreads.
 Pierce saw the proposed government after the "racial revolution" as religious, which would be "more like a holy order."
-He considered the future religion of the "white race" the "Aryan religion" - the "cosmotheism" that he created.
+He considered the future religion of the "white race" the "Aryan religion" – the "cosmotheism" that he created.

-Sociologist Marlène Laruelle notes the activation of "Aryan" neopaganism in the West and Russia.
+Sociologist Marlène Laruelle notes the activation of "Aryan" modern paganism in the West and Russia.
 For example, social movements are thus developing that appeal to the Celtic past and call for a return to the "druidic religions" of pre-Christian Europe.
 For the most part, the French and German Nouvelle Droite share the common idea of a pan-European unity based on an "Aryan" identity and the desire to part with Christianity, the period of domination of which is seen as two thousand years of "wandering in darkness."